 No more.
 The Ecobee4 smart thermostat ($249) is the first such device to have Alexa built in — in addition to setting the temperature, you can now use the thermostat to order pizza, tell jokes, play music or anything else Alexa can do.

-Otherwise, this smart thermostat has all of the same features as its predecessor, the Ecobee3, our favorite.
+Otherwise, this smart thermostat has all of the same features as its predecessor, the Ecobee3, one of the best smart thermostats we've reviewed.
 But just because you can put Alexa in anything, does that mean you should?

 Same discreet design.
 At first glance, the Ecobee4 is barely distinguishable from the Ecobee3.
 Its face is a rounded black square with a smartphone-sized touch screen in the middle.
 The biggest noticeable difference is a small blue LED bar along the top, which lights up when Alexa is activated.
 While the unit doesn't feel or look as premium as the Nest's elegant stainless-steel dial, the Ecobee4 is minimalist and unobtrusive.